essarebano/react-recipe/README.md

    yarn json-server:start
    ```

-2. You can view `response` with this URL endpoints on browser:
+2. You can view `response` with these URL endpoints on your browser:
    ```
    http://localhost:3001/recipes
    http://localhost:3001/specials